-- Caffeine (sometimes): Many of today’s sports drinks now contain caffeine, which can also raise blood sugar levels.
+- Caffeine (sometimes): Many of today’s sports drinks now contain caffeine, which can also raise blood glucose levels.
 Caffeine gives you energy by triggering the release of stored sugar from your liver.
-For a person with diabetes, that release of extra sugar may spike your blood sugar significantly.
+For a person with diabetes, that release of extra sugar may spike your blood glucose significantly.

 Most of these beverages also include a variety of artificial flavors, food coloring, and preservatives.

 What about sugar-free sports drinks?

 Instead of dextrose or sucrose, sugar-free (or “zero”) versions of sports drinks like Gatorade and Powerade contain sucralose or aspartame to give it a sweet flavor.